Skip to the content.

 Home Version Yard documentation Ruby RuboCop License

-1. Keep code complexity low, avoid false negatives and false positives.
+1. Maintain low code complexity to avoid false negatives and false positives.

-2. Load specifications in simple, atomic and thread safe Ruby primitives.
+2. Implement the loading of specifications using simple, atomic, and thread-safe Ruby primitives.

-3. Avoid overloading the interface with additional alternative syntaxes.
+3. Avoid cluttering the interface with unnecessary alternative syntaxes.

-4. Provide the basics of DSL RSpec to write tests.
+4. Provide the basics of the RSpec DSL for writing tests.

 Installation